ajcwebdev/dash-transcripts/incubator-weekly/q1-24-quarterly-report.md

 [59:30] but that's a way that we can make this a lot faster and not have people sitting there for however long, uh, waiting to, you know, [59:38] check against the entire record of usernames, which is only going to get longer, um, [59:42] on the actual blockchain rather than fire and explorer.
-Um, so yeah, there's so many parts of this, um, [59:49] but it overlaps a lot with what Ryan's working on the vanilla web wallet in terms of libraries that they built there that less dependencies, faster, [59:57] more secure, just, you know, it's going to be a lot better on that and things like, uh, [60:01] Mikhail working on the SDK, um, and the explorer.
+Um, so yeah, there's so many parts of this, um, [59:49] but it overlaps a lot with what Rion's working on the vanilla web wallet in terms of libraries that they built there that less dependencies, faster, [59:57] more secure, just, you know, it's going to be a lot better on that and things like, uh, [60:01] Mikhail working on the SDK, um, and the explorer.
 So my next quarter will be, uh, focused on more work on this.
 I don't, [60:08] not really the only other project I would can see myself working on is a project that uses this,